 - Be particularly aware of public buildings on your routes- fire houses, police station, schools, stores, etc. .
 If you need help, head toward one of these locations.

-- Always carry your cell phone to summon aid if needed.
+- Carry your cell phone to summon assistance if necessary.